fmasion/playHazelcast/README.md

 playframework 2.3.x hazelcast integration plugin

-# HazelCast 3.2 Plugin for Play 2.3.x
+# HazelCast 3.2.1 Plugin for Play 2.3.x

+For play 2.2.x see in play2.2.x branch

 This is a set **of 2 plugins** that provide basic [Hazelcast](http://http://www.hazelcast.com/)  integration in Play!.